-Once the seeds are gel-free, it’s the time to dry them.
+Once the seeds are gel-free, it’s time to dry them.

 To do this, spread the seeds on a piece of parchment paper in a well-ventilated part of the house:

-At least once a day, stir the seeds to make sure that they are drying out evenly.
+At least once a day, stir the seeds to make sure they are drying out evenly.

-You can also place the seeds in a food dehydrator with an extremely low temperature, at least between 80 to 90 to dry out the seeds:
+You can also place the seeds in your own food dehydrator with an extremely low temperature, at least between 80 to 90, to dry out the seeds: